Biography of John Logie Baird

 Lachfield Academy.
 Studied electrical engineering at The Royal Technical College, Glasgow (Now the University of Strathclyde).
 University of Glasgow.

-1900: He experimented with developing a glider which flew from the top of the house.
+1900: Baird experiments with developing a glider which flew from the top of the house.

-1914: John Logie Baird graduated form University.
-He repeatedly tried to enlist in the army during the First World War, but due to his physical ill-health he was refused.
+1914: John Logie Baird graduates from University.
+He repeatedly tries to enlist in the army during the First World War, but due to his physical ill-health he is refused.

-1922: Became ill and was forced to leave his work as an engineer for the Clyde Valley Electric Power Company.
-Worked on his first ideas (which may have been founded whilst he was at university) on television, first in Folkestone and then in Hastings.
+1922: He becomes ill and is forced to leave his work as an engineer for the Clyde Valley Electric Power Company.
+He works on his first ideas (which may have been founded whilst he was at university) on television, first in Folkestone and then in Hastings.

-1924: John Logie Baird’s first prototype “Television” was first displayed at Selfridges Department Store in London.
+1924: Baird’s first prototype “Television” is first displayed at Selfridges Department Store in London.

-1925: The first human face, that of his office assistant William Taynton appeared on a television screen.
+1925: The first human face, that of his office assistant William Taynton, appears on a television screen.

-1926: (26th January) Unveiled his first fully working mechanical television at the Royal Institution in London which he had been working on from his small laboratory in Soho, London.
-This was hailed as the first true television.
+1926: Baird unveils his first fully working mechanical television at the Royal Institution in London on 26th January which he had been working on from his small laboratory in Soho, London.
+This is hailed as the first true television.

-1927: He sent television pictures by cable form London to Glasgow.
+1927: He sends television pictures by cable from London to Glasgow.

-1929: The BBC was granted a license to transmit television pictures with Baird’s 30 line mechanical device.
+1929: The BBC is granted a license to transmit television pictures with Baird’s 30 line mechanical device.

 1930: Televised pictures begin on large screens.

-1935: John Logie Baird invented Noctovision which was an instrument able to see images in the dark.
+1935: John Logie Baird invents Noctovision which was an instrument able to see images in the dark.

-1937: He was dismissed by the BBC who then favoured the 405 line electric scanning mode developed by Marconi and EMI.
+1937: He is dismissed by the BBC who then favoured the 405 line electric scanning mode developed by Marconi and EMI.

-1944: Telechrome, the first colour mechanical tube was displayed for the first time.
+1944: Telechrome, the first colour mechanical tube is displayed for the first time.

 1931 to the concert pianist Margaret Albu.